-This subject provides training in the use of molecular biology technologies of, protein analyses and cell biology.
+This subject provides training in the use of molecular biology technologies, protein analyses and cell biology techniques.
 Students will learn how experiments are designed, performed and the resulting data analysed.

 Experiments in the subject will explore (a) the use of recombinant DNA analyses, (b) bacterial expression systems to produce and characterise recombinant protein, (c) identification of proteins by mass spectrometry; and (d) mammalian cell culture.

 Students will learn practical skills of how to record data and maintain experimental observations in laboratory notebooks, to search bioinformatic databases, and to construct and concisely write a scientific research paper based on their findings.
 Students will also further develop their skills in performing biochemical calculations and solving problems by applying knowledge attained from practicals.

 On completion of the subject students should be able to:

 - Describe the importance of key features in the design of experimental protocols used in biochemistry and molecular biology